apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

     apptainer> ls /input-data
     1  2  3  4  5  6  7  8  9

-If your bind source is a SIF then apptainer will bind from the first data partition in the SIF, or you may specify an alternative descriptor by ID with the additional bind option ``:id=n``, where n is the descriptor ID.
+If your bind source is a SIF then Apptainer will bind from the first data partition in the SIF, or you may specify an alternative descriptor by ID with the additional bind option ``:id=n``, where n is the descriptor ID.